 For Dan and Shelly, their marriage had been great from the beginning.
 They loved each other very much.
 But over the years, things changed.
 Shelly got too involved in her own life and didn’t pay much attention to Dan.
 She even turned down his requests to be intimate.

 At the same time, a younger secretary was showing interest in Dan at his office.
-At first it seemed like harmless flirting.
+At first, it seemed like harmless flirting.
 It didn’t hurt anyone, right?
 And Dan gained some confidence from her that he wasn’t finding from his wife.

 In the end, Dan found himself in a bad situation, and he chose to be unfaithful.
-It was a moment of weakness, and afterwards he immediately regretted doing it.
+It was a moment of weakness, and afterward, he immediately regretted doing it.
 He believed in his marriage to Shelly, even if things weren’t perfect.

 But now to tell his wife.

 What would happen?
 Would this lead to divorce?